HEADER.A_1350x300

 Observability vs Monitoring vs Telemetry

-An observable system is one that allows you to understand the current state of the system, predict how it will behave in the future, and diagnose problems when they occur.
-This is done through a combination of logging, metrics, tracing, and other forms
+An observable system allows you to understand the system’s current state, predict how it will behave in the future, and diagnose problems when they occur.
+This is done through logging, metrics, tracing, and other forms of data output.
+Examples of observability tools include:

 Monitoring